fastly/pushpin/doc/grip-protocol.md

 ...
 ```

-Control messages would use JSON format, encoded as an object with field `type` indicating the type of control message.
-All other fields in the object would be parameters for the message.
-The following control messages would be defined:
+Control messages are JSON format, encoded as an object with a `type` field indicating the type of control message.
+All other fields in the object are specific to the control message type.
+The following control messages are defined:

 * `{ "type": "subscribe", "channel": "{channel}" }`
 * `{ "type": "unsubscribe", "channel": "{channel}" }`
 * `{ "type": "detach" }`

-These are messages that the server sends to the proxy.
-The client/browser has no awareness of GRIP.
-The server would use the subscribe and unsubscribe messages to control the GRIP channels that the client's WebSocket connection is subscribed to.
-The detach message would be used to disconnect from the proxy without the proxy disconnecting from the client.
-Any further messages received by the client would be dropped by the proxy.
-Detached mode only makes sense if the connection has been subscribed to one or more channels and there is no expectation for the client to send anything further.
-This may be useful if the connection is used only for one-way transmission.
+Note that control messages are only ever sent by the backend server to the proxy.
+The proxy does not send control messages to the backend, and the client has no awareness of GRIP.
+The backend uses the `subscribe` and `unsubscribe` messages to control the GRIP channels that the client's WebSocket connection is subscribed to.

+The `detach` message is used to disconnect the backend from the proxy without the proxy disconnecting from the client.
+Once a connection is detached, any further messages the proxy receives from the client are dropped.
+Detached mode only makes sense if the connection has been subscribed to at least one channel and the client is not expected to send anything further.
+This is useful if the connection is used only for one-way transmission.

-The server may publish data to the proxy using the `ws-message` format, transmitted to the proxy using the [Control Service](#control-service).
+The backend server may publish data to the proxy using the `ws-message` format, transmitted to the proxy using the [Control Service](#control-service).
 Example:

 ```
 "ws-message": {